JEP draft: JFR Method Timing & Tracing

 Summary

-Extend JDK Flight Recorder (JFR) to support bytecode-based method timing and tracing for quick and easy use.
+Extend JDK Flight Recorder (JFR) to enable bytecode-based method timing and tracing for quick and easy use.

 Goals